MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-manual-connected.md

 - Connecting either the current or target value to data in an existing Power BI report.
 - Connecting both values to data in an existing Power BI report.

-The difference between the manual and connected values is straightforward.
+The difference between manual and connected values is straightforward.
 For manual values, each time the current or target value changes, you have to update it or check in the latest value.
-For connected values, the current or target values change whenever the underlying data is updated.
+Connected values change whenever the underlying data is updated.

 ## Set values manually